oSharpey/cyber-obsidian/Year 1/OSCC/lesson-3/direct-execution.md

 - OS will allocate memory to store instructions, static data etc.
 - The program will be loaded into main memory
 - The stack will be set up --> one entry for each function called
-- The bottom of the staand the address is 0x%p\n", x, &xck (first entry) will contain the main() function
+- The bottom of the stack (first entry) will contain the main() function
 - Process will now be in 'ready' state ready to be executed by the CPU
 - OS will clear the registers
 - Execute call to main() function